-Small businesses often struggle with productivity because they tend to have a smaller staff, and, everyone has to bring their A-game to the table.
+Small businesses often struggle with productivity because they tend to have a smaller staff, meaning everyone has to bring their A game to the table.
 With a smaller staff, it’s important for every employee, including the business owner, to pull their weight.
 Thankfully, there are several tools available that can help you improve your overall productivity.
 Here are some of the best productivity apps available today.

 EverNote is popular and almost every professional knows about it.
 It’s a note-taking app that allows you to pen down quick notes and ideas so you don’t have to hunt for a pen and paper every time you need them.
 EverNote is versatile because along with notes, it allows you to pin articles from the internet, paste pictures of your handwritten notes or drawn diagrams, and other such pieces of data.

 It’s essentially a handy digital notebook that you can use to keep your thoughts and ideas organized, and on you at all times.
 It’s a free download (add it to all devices!) and it’s available on Apple as well as Android.

 Google Drive is feature-rich, easily accessible, and easy to set up and use.
 You only need to have a Google ID and you’ll have 15 GB of free storage space and an entire office suite that includes Google Docs, Slides, Sheets and other such software.
 You can access the drive through any device, which makes storing all of your important documents there convenient.